-Port Moresby Dive Sites… Located as it is on a headland that overlooks the superb natural anchorage of Fairfax Harbor.
-Port Moresby enjoys excellent access to the rich waters and multiple dive sites in the area.
+Port Moresby Dive Sites… The city is located on a headland overlooking the superb natural anchorage of Fairfax Harbor.

-There are several sites in Fairfax Harbor.
-But I have yet to personally experience any of them as all my diving in the Port Moresby area has been around Bootless Bay, the offshore Sinavi and Nateara reefs together with the sunken barrier reef.
+There are several sites in Fairfax Harbor itself, but the main ones are in the area of the offshore Sinavi and Nateara reefs together with the sunken barrier reef.

 Port Moresby Dive Sites – Bootless Bay